chasepd/collaboration-api/README.md

 # collaboration-api
 RESTful API/Backend for managing tasks and projects, with a microservice for each function.
 Written in Java except for the NLP service which is written in Python.

+Mainly a practice project to keep skills sharp.

 ## Endpoints
 ### Authentication
 - POST /auth/register - Register a new user.